Social media marketing can be pretty. Damn. Tough.

 - Followers / Following Ratio: Your follow ratio indicates your credibility on social media.
 If you follow 500 people but only 90 follow you, it may turn people off from following you.

 To boost engagement, you must share engaging content.
-82% of Twitter users watch video on the platform, meaning you should consider adding video to your content arsenal (if you haven’t yet done so).
+82% of Twitter users watch videos on the platform, meaning you should consider adding video to your content arsenal (if you haven’t yet done so).

 How-to videos that teach your audience how to do something work very well, as do entertaining videos that spark some form of emotion.
 Tasty by BuzzFeed do a great job of this by making their videos both educational and interesting to watch: